My Approach to Therapy

 Additional Training and Memberships

-Postpartum Stress Center certificate training in the treatment of perinatal mood disorders
+Postpartum Stress Center two certificate trainings in the treatment of perinatal mood disorders

-Member and Membership Chair of the DMV Women's Mental Health Consortium
+Member and Membership Chair of the DC Metro Perinatal Mental Health Collaborative Consortium

 American Society for Reproductive Medicine's Mental Health Professional Certificate Training Part 1: Basic Infertility and Part 2: Treatment Interventions